What is CPC?

 Each network or ad company usually sets the CPC by a bidding process or a formula.

-The CPC is the amount that is paid to a website publisher when a paid advertisement is clicked on.
+The CPC is the amount you pay to a website publisher when someone clicks on your ad.

 However, most publishers use a third party to match and connect them to advertisers, such as yourself.